MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/New-MgCommunicationCall.md

     - `[LastModifiedDateTime <DateTime?>]`: The state modified time in UTC.
     - `[State <String>]`: callTranscriptionState

-CALLOPTIONS `<IMicrosoftGraphCallOptions1>`: callOptions
+CALLOPTIONS <IMicrosoftGraphCallOptions>: callOptions
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[HideBotAfterEscalation <Boolean?>]`:
-  - `[IsContentSharingNotificationEnabled <Boolean?>]`: Indicates whether content sharing notifications should be enabled for the call.
+  - `[IsContentSharingNotificationEnabled <Boolean?>]`:

-CALLROUTES <IMicrosoftGraphCallRoute\[]>: The routing information on how the call was retargeted.
+CALLROUTES <IMicrosoftGraphCallRoute[]>: The routing information on how the call was retargeted.
 Read-only.
   - `[Final <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity